i-karpov/pizza-delivery/README.md

 Keywords: MVP, Flow Coordinator, Layered architecture, DI, Composition Root, UI / Unit Tests.

-Codebase is build with layered architecture and MVP.
+Codebase is built with layered architecture and MVP.

 * Presenters depend on Services Layer and Services Layer depends on Data Layer.
 * Data Layer is responsible for network requests and serialization/parsing of DTO-structs.
 DTOs implement Codable protocol.